 Total number of bars in the simulation, determined from Lookback, StartDate and EndDate and from the available data in the price history files.
 Is 0 in the initial run before the first asset call.

-Current bar number including the lookback period, from 0 to NumBars-1.
-Setting Bar = NumBars aborts the simulation.
+Current bar number including the lookback period and preceding history, usually from 0 to NumBars-1.
+The number is not

 Current trading day number of the simulation, starting with the end of the lookback period.
-Weekends are skipped.
+Periods with no bars, such as weekends and holidays, are skipped.

 printf("\nBar %i of %i",Bar,NumBars);